kevit-abhishek-vadoliya/Chat-app/README.md

 ## for Developers

-* clone the repo from https://github.com/kevit-abhishek-vadoliya/Chat-app
+* Clone the repo from https://github.com/kevit-abhishek-vadoliya/Chat-app

 ### initial Command
 ```javascript